lmg8/Itinerary-App/README.md

 ## CREATING AN ITINERARY

-After clicking "Create a new itinerary", the user can name their trip, choose a starting point, choose an end point, add stops along the way and add the start date.
+After clicking "Create a new itinerary", the user can name their trip, choose a starting point, choose an end point, add multiple stops along the way and add the start date.
 Once they are done, they can click the check mark to view the map.
+Currently, adding start date only works for Chrome due to Materials-UI implementation.
+The implementation uses Google Maps Autocomplete.
+We limited the places to Canada only due to API key restrictions.

 ## VIEWING ITINERARY MAP

 On the map, there are two buttons.
 One to view the itinerary comments and one to view the itinerary itself.
 The itinerary will pop up on the right and the user can click the addresses to view the reviews.
-An edit itinerary button is on the top left of the itinerary panel.
-From here, one can edit the itinerary.
+Note: Getting reviews from Google API has not been implemented due to API limits.
+However, we hardcoded fake reviews to show proof of concept.

 # ADMIN USER

-From the admin view, they can delete and view users.
-They can also delete itineraries.
+From the admin view, an admin user can view all users and itineraries.
+These show up as cards with buttons to view and delete.
+On clicking view, the user will be brought to their user page.
+On clicking delete, the user or itinerary will be deleted from the database.
 These features will be used by an admin to remove inappropriate users/itineraries.

 # SEARCH VIEW

 By default, the search view is configured to search through users.
-Just type in a user (such as User) and press enter to retrieve the user.

-# PLACE SEARCH

-Place search will occur in the create an itinerary page where addresses are autofilled thanks to google maps API

-# USER SEARCH
+Type in the search bar and click enter to find users in the system.
+The users will be displayed on cards with two options: View Profile and Add Friend.
+Clicking the view profile button will bring the user to their user page.

-After a user has been searched (For this demo, search for "Kate"), one can view their profile or add them as a friend. *Note: As mentioned earlier, adding a friend on the front end is not implemented*
+*Note: As mentioned earlier, adding a friend on the front end is not implemented*

+# OTHER USER

+The other user page takes a given user and retrieves their itineraries, favourites, and friends.
+These are displayed on cards hidden in tabs that the user can click through.

 # USER SETTINGS

-Here, the user can change their profile picture, name, email, location and password.
+Here, the user can change their profile picture, first name, last name, email, and password.

+*Note: Changing profile picture works on the front end, but does not save to the backend.
+There was a bug where password was not hashing when being updated in the database.
+Front end works, however, changing password will not save to the database.*

 # EXPRESS ROUTES
 * POST "/users/login" - A route that sends a JSON that looks like this: